Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ## Calculating Macronutrient Requirements
 Now that we've discussed macronutrients and the reasons for calculating them, here are two ways to do it.

 The first method is to use a nutrition tracking app called [Cronometer](https://shareasale.com/r.cfm?b=766203&u=2497386&m=61121&urllink=&afftrack=).
 The second method is to perform the calculations manually.

 I prefer the first method, which is to use the calculators built into [Cronometer.com](https://shareasale.com/r.cfm?b=766203&u=2497386&m=61121&urllink=&afftrack=).
-I like this method because it's fast, simple, and once you calculate your macronutrient requirements, you can easily track your nutrition, your weight, and your lean body mass in the same app in order to check that your calculated macronutrient requirements are accurate (accurate in the sense that your outcomes are moving in the desired direction: e.g. weight loss or weight gain, increase in lean body mass, etc.).
+I like this method because it's fast, simple, and once you calculate your macronutrient requirements, you can easily track your nutrition, your weight, and your lean body mass in the same app.
+It's useful to check that your diet is concordant with your calculations, and that your calculated requirements actually work for you (in the sense that your outcomes are moving in the desired direction: e.g. weight loss or weight gain, increase in lean body mass, etc.).

 ### Information You Need
 Before you perform either method, you'll need to know 3 things: